lamagnotti/launchschool/README.md

-This is the LaunchSchool course work completed by me during 2016.

-Here you will find all neccessary files and completed projects done during that time.
+# LaunchSchool Course Folder

+The course folder containing any works completed while enrolled at LS.

+### Getting Started

+Inside you'll see detailed notes, a load of difficult problems I've worked through, and various completed projects in both Ruby, Rails, JavaScript, and SQL.